10/10/2023

 • Lisa Pelling, Head of Arena Idé (Stockholm-based think tank), Sweden

-• Laeticia Thissen, Senior Policy analyst, FEPS
+• Laeticia Thissen, Senior Policy Analyst on gender equality, FEPS

 Elena Zarachenko, FEPS YAN & Doctoral Researcher (Tampere University), will moderate the debate

-Watch again the previous policy webinars:
+Watch again the policy webinars:

 Network